DSPsleeporg/ecc/docs/ilastik.md

 Training data should cover **all** of the image context present in whole brain image.
 Brain is a very heterogeneous organ, and image context (such as signal intensity and background level) may significantly differ depending on the brain region.
 For this reason, training image may want to be entire or hemisphere brain.

-When importing input images, ilastik project holds the input image either by `absolute link` or `relative link` or `making a new copy`. `Absolute link` or `relative link` keeps the file size of the project file minimum by not making duplicate copy.
+When importing input images, ilastik project holds the input image either by `absolute link` or `relative link` or `making a new copy`. `Absolute link` or `relative link` keeps the file size of the project file minimum by not making a duplicate copy.
 However, the entire project file becomes invalid if the path gets broken, so care must be taken when moving and copying the files. `making a new copy` is useful when making the ilastik project self-contained (eliminating worries about broken links), in exchange for larger file size.
 These options can be changed by "Input data" > (right click on the list) > "edit properties" > "Storage", as shown in the screenshot below:

 <img src="imgs/ilastik/storage-option.png" alt="ilastik project" style="width:75%">